ding-lab/FASTQtoBAM/README.md

 * Trimming (flexbar): barcode and adapter removal.

-* Read mapping (bwa & samtools): align the reads to the reference genome (user can define the reference (hg19/hg38) in the config.sh).
+* Read mapping (bwa & samtools): add read group information and align the reads to the reference genome (user can define the reference (hg19/hg38) in the config.sh).

 * Sorting (samtools): sort the intermediate BAM files.